PSVR 2 (or PS5 VR) – it’s no longer a question of if, but when? And, to some extent, what?

 Note: This is an evolving article, originally published at the beginning of 2020.
-Today’s update contains additional information on PS5.

-If It Does Happen, PSVR 2 Will Run On PS5
+PSVR 2 Will Run On PS5

 PS5 Specs Show Promise For PSVR 2

-Based on these specs, we’re expecting PS5 to be comparable to Nvidia’s RTX 2070 Super in terms of GPU power, and six times more powerful than the standard PS4.
+Based on these specs, PS5 is comparable to Nvidia’s RTX 2070 Super in terms of GPU power, and six times more powerful than the standard PS4.
 That will enable a huge leap forward for console VR games; hopefully no more blurry PSVR ports at the very least.
+In fact we’ve already seen as much; No Man’s Sky’s PS4 version is able to tell it’s running on PS5 and deliver much clearer visuals than on PS4 (see below).
 Plus the console boasts an on-board solid-state drive (SSD) that Sony says reduces load times to near-instant.
 Again, that could have a big impact on crafting believable virtual worlds.

 He outlined devices that boast ‘roughly double’ the pixel count of then-current headsets (PSVR, Rift, Vive) and support for high dynamic range, which brings a wider array of colors to the screen.
 Plus Mallinson pointed towards a wider, 120 degree field of view to see more of the virtual world, and optional wireless support.
 There might even be eye-tracking included.

 Not to mention that there’s been a steady stream of revealing patents for a potential PSVR 2 over the past few years.
 We’ve seen fillings for new tracking tech, systems for local multiplayer VR and more.